Department Chair: Jessie Barrie

 Beyond the traditional classroom, the department of Experiential Education provides students with access to outdoor education, community and global citizenship, and sustainability education programming.
-Eight full-time faculty and two interns work within the department delivering both mandatory and elective programming.
-For detailed explanations of each of these programs and to learn of their mission and scope and sequence, please explore each of these pages: Outdoor Education, Community and Global Citizenship, and Sustainability Education.
+Eight faculty and two interns work within the department to deliver both mandatory and elective programming.